HAL Prachand: Interests

 Achieving export sales for the LCH has been a stated priority of both HAL and the Indian government.
 During mid-2016, a spokesperson for the Defence Ministry stated the ministry was in the process of holding discussions with several unidentified African nations on the topic of the LCH.
 On 1 December 2021, HAL was reported to be competing for a contract for a potential Nigerian order against Italy, Turkey and the US.
 On 21 October 2022, Argentine officials visited HAL facilities to examine the Prachand as Argentina expressed interest in the helicopter.
 A HAL official reported in June 2023 that Argentinian interest was shown during Aero India 2023.

-In July 2023, HAL announced that a letter of intent would be signed with Argentinian officials.

-In April 2024, talks were reported to be held with the Philippines, Egypt and Nigeria.
+In July 2023, HAL announced that a letter of intent would be signed with Argentinian officials.In April 2024, talks were reported to be held with the Philippines, Egypt and Nigeria.

+Nigeria

 As per reports on 17 September 2024, the Nigerian Army is nearing the completion of negotiations with HAL to sign a deal to purchase 4 HAL Prachand helicopters through a soft credit arrangement.
 Previously, Nigerian Army pilots were trained at Rotary Wing Academy of HAL in India to operate HAL Dhruv.

+Brazil

 Brazil has also shown interest in the LCH Prachand with a potential swap deal of Embraer C-390s in exchange of a few units of Tejas Mk1A and Prachand.

+A decision is expected before the end of 2026.